How can I raise my credit rating even further?

 While it’s not everyone’s idea of a fun night, estimating what your monthly expenses might be after moving in will help you find a dream place you can afford.

 Some expenses, such as food and nights out, might stay the same.
 For these, you can check online bank statements over the past few months to get an average.
-Barclays Online Banking includes an Outgoings tool that shows your spending over time.
+Barclays Online Banking includes Money Tools that could help you manage your money more effectively.
 Online servicing also makes it simple to regularly review your purchases.
 This can help you better understand your spending patterns and see where you might be able to save money.

 Here are some standard costs you might need to include in your calculation: